365 Tage Skivergnügen

 Der Hintertuxer Gletscher ist Österreichs einziges Ganzjahresskigebiet und bietet Wintersportlern an 365 Tagen perfekt präparierte, schneesichere Abfahrten und ein faszinierendes Naturerlebnis.

-The first section of the new Finkenberger Almbahnen cable car will be completed in good time for the 2017/18 winter season.
-Originally built in 1987, the 4-seater cable car is being replaced by a state of the art shuttle lift service.
+The first section of the new Finkenberger Almbahnen cable car is rebuilt.
+Originally built in 1987, the 4-seater cable car was being replaced by a state of the art shuttle lift service.
 The new 10-seater Finkenberg I gondola lift is simply unparalleled in terms of comfort.
 The latest generation from the world’s market leaders in cable car construction, Doppelmayr, is setting trailblazing cableway standards in the Zillertal Valley with this new 10-seater gondola lift.

-The old base terminal in the heart of Finkenberg at 875 metres above sea level has been demolished and replaced by a modern and innovative base station building.
-The extensive car park remains unchanged, and will connect perfectly with the new building.
+The old base terminal in the heart of Finkenberg at 875 metres above sea level had been demolished and replaced by a modern and innovative base station building.
+The extensive car park remains unchanged, and is connected perfectly with the new building.
 The entire cash desk area is to be adapted, making it easier for all guests to access and begin their ski or hiking day.
-As in the case of the valley terminal, the existing mountain station will be dismantled and rebuilt at the same location.
-The motor will be housed in the mountain terminal, which will also garage the cabins.
-The hydraulic tensioning system is planned to be housed in the base terminal.
-The new base station and top terminal buildings will also be equipped with a first-aid room.
+As in the case of the valley terminal, the existing mountain station is dismantled and rebuilt at the same location.
+The motor is housed in the mountain terminal, which also garage the cabins.
+The hydraulic tensioning system is housed in the base terminal.
+The new base station and top terminal buildings also are equipped with a first-aid room.

-The construction period is scheduled to last from the end of April to mid-November 2017, meaning the new system will be ready to open in time for the new winter season on 2nd December 2017.
+The construction period was scheduled from the end of April to mid-November 2017, since December 2nd the 10-seater is in operation.

 Conveyance capacity: 2,400 persons per hour